Samuel-046/Minimalist-YOLO_York/README.md

     python yolo_identifier.py
     ```

+Troubleshooting
+Webcam Not Opening: Ensure no other apps (like Zoom or Teams) are using the camera.

+No Sound: Ensure your system volume is up.
+This project uses the native Windows Speech API (SAPI).

 ## Usage
 * Ensure your webcam is connected.
 * The system will audibly announce detected objects (e.g., "Alert!
 I see a cup").